 Hair Loss Company Stock Prices

 Allergan (AGN) — Working on a number of hair loss products such as Bimatoprost and Setipiprant.
 Hair loss segment accounts for a small portion of overall sales.
 Headquartered in Dublin, Ireland.
-2019 Update: Allergan invested in several other new hair loss companies in 2019.
+2020 Update: Allergan invested in several other new hair loss companies in 2019.
+More importantly, they invested in Stemson Therapeutics in 2020.

 PolarityTE (PTE) — Previous ticker was “COOL”.
 If their skin product succeeds, only a matter of time before this US-based company develops a hair loss product.
 Extremely fast moving new company with highly experienced and qualified key staff members.
 2020 Update: PolarityTE common stock offering.
 Unfortunately, the stock price plummeted almost 50 percent today after that news.